mericcintosun/assignment-sui-workshop/README.md

 - Tailwind CSS 4 is used for styling
 - TypeScript provides full type safety
 - The dApp Kit handles all Sui interactions
+- Enoki provides gasless transaction sponsorship
-- Move module provides NFT minting functionality
+- Move modules provide blockchain functionality
 - NFTs are stored on-chain with metadata (name, image URL, description)
+- All transactions are now gasless for better user experience

 ## Troubleshooting